 Burned Forest Regeneration

+We will rehabilitate the soil by building berms (water lenses).
 A portion of the burnt trees will be left as bio mass for the depleted forest floor and for ground stability.
-Trees can be milled for 1 or 2 years after they are burned

 Not all burned trees die.
 Whether they survive depends on many factors, including the thickness of its bark, and how far the burn travelled into a tree’s living layer.
 Even if they eventually die from fire damage, burned trees can still play a key role in the ecosystem for the years they remain standing.